Final Fantasy (1987)

 Review

 It's fun enough for the time.
 Feels weird to actually put any effort into railing against it.
-The additions made to it over the years (auto-battling) do just sort of make the whole experience unnecessary.
+The additions made to it over the years (auto-battling) do just sort of obviate the whole experience, don't they?
 At that point, why even play the game if it's playing itself?
-There's so much out there.
-I think FF1 is a case where you can watch a couple clips of it, maybe play up through the first fiend or so and then just move on.
-There's precious little else you're going to get out of it.
+There's so much out there and you will die someday.
+I think FF1 is a case where you can watch a couple clips of it, maybe play up through the first fiend or so and then just move on with your life.
+There's precious little happening in the back half of the game that you're not already getting in the first.

 On to Final Fantasy 2.